ru-the-dev/Rutils/Rutils.Discord/README.md

 # Rutils.Discord
-A collection for utilities, functions and structures for use in the Discord.Net Library.
+A collection of utilities, functions and structures for use in the Discord.Net Library.